-Associate Professor of Political Science and Senior Fellow at the Freeman Spogli Institute for International Studies
+Graham H. Stuart Professor of International Relations and Senior Fellow at the Freeman Spogli Institute for International Studies

 Current Research and Scholarly InterestsComparative Politics, Political Economy, Latin American Politics

 Director, Freeman Spogli Institute for International Studies, Ken Olivier and Angela Nomellini Professor of International Studies and Senior Fellow at the Hoover Institution, the Freeman Spogli Institute and the Woods Institute

-Current Research and Scholarly InterestsAmerican foreign policy, great power relations, and the relationship between democracy and development
+Current Research and Scholarly InterestsAmerican foreign policy, great power relations, comparative autocracies, and the relationship between democracy and development.